rosenpin/i3-agenda/README.md

                         minutes to show events after they start before showing the next event.
 If not specified, the current event will be shown until it ends
   --date-format DATEFORMAT
                         the date format like %d/%m/%y.
-Default is %d/%m
+Default is %d/%m --limchar LIMIT, -l LIMIT
+                        limits the size of the event summary string in LIMIT characters.
+If not specified it shows the entire summary.
 ```

 ### Filter displayed calendars